JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

    * Loading and normalizing data
    * Representation learning using Convolutional Auto-Encoder (CAE)
    * Demonstration and evaluation of representation learning using human vision and UMAP
-   * Initial training of the random forest classifier
+   * Initial training of the gradient boosting machine classifier
    * Uncertainty sampling and classifying samples (with no uncertainty in category) in the data stream
    * Performance evaluation